-improvements that is quick to read, easy to understand, and that they can use to justify their future energy improvement projects year after year.
-They want to verify that the project they approved is working as intended and to keep track of those dollars for use in future efficiency or other capital improvement projects.
+We understand that you need a low-cost way to track your past improvements that is concise, understandable, and can be used to justify your future energy improvement projects.
+You want to verify that the project you approved is working as intended and you want to keep track of those dollars for use in future efficiency or other capital improvement projects.

-After some trial and error, we have found that our customers like our 6-page Savings Tracker report.
-This quarterly document is primarily graphical, which allows our customers to quickly review their buildings actual performance vs predicted, the trend over the past year (or longer with additional data) and how these changes are affecting their Department of Energy, Energy Star Score.
-The data is automatically normalized for weather but can also be normalized for other customer reportable metrics such as student attendance or widgets produced.
+Through customer feedback, we have found that our 6-page Savings Tracker report is popular and beneficial.
+This quarterly document is primarily graphical, which allows you to quickly review your building’s actual performance and compare it to predictions, yearly trends, and how these changes are affecting your Department of Energy or Energy Star Score.
+The data is automatically normalized for weather but can also be normalized for other report metrics (student attendance, widgets produced, etc.).

-The longer the Savings Tracker is active the more useful the data is to a facilities manager.
-Typically, after a new project is installed we see a noticeable drop in energy usage and everyone on the team is excited.
-Then after a year or so the savings is flat, and the report starts to feel stale.
-Some facility managers are tempted to not renew the tracker despite its low cost.
-We think that is a mistake.
-Unless they are aggressively utilizing a BAS data harvesting data analytics program to provide Ongoing Commissioning this report may be the only way to identify that their system has begun to drift and that a Re/RetroCommissioning project may be recommended.
+The longer the Savings Tracker is active, the more useful the data will be.
+Typically, after a new project is installed, we see a noticeable drop in energy usage and everyone on the team is excited.
+Then, after a year or so, the savings is flat and the report starts to feel stale.
+Despite its low cost, you may be tempted to not renew the tracker.
+That would be a mistake because unless you are aggressively using a BAS data harvesting analytics program to provide ongoing commissioning, this report may be the only way to identify that your system is drifting and that a re/retro-commissioning project may be recommended.